chrizandr/distributed_computing/assignment2/README.md

         -file code/mapper.py \
         -file code/reducer.py
 ```
+Hadoop will manage the data segmentation and the jobs, including managment of the number of map and reduce tasks needed.

 ## Results:
-The output for each of the demographics are placed in the output folder under a similar naming scheme as the code.
+The output for each of the mentioned tasks are placed in the output folder under a similar naming scheme as the code files
+2